devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3197-slack-to-linear-tickets.md

 # Workflow Analysis for Slack to Linear Ticket Creation

 ## Description
-This workflow automates the creation of Linear tickets from Slack messages, allowing teams to quickly convert discussions or requests into actionable tasks within their Linear project management system.
+This workflow automates the creation of Linear tickets from specific Slack messages by extracting relevant information and organizing it.

 ## Input Details
-The workflow is manually triggered or can be triggered by a webhook, receiving data structured with a text field.
+This workflow is triggered manually and receives Slack message data as input.

 ## Process Summary
-First, the workflow extracts the message text from the incoming data.
-Next, it uses OpenAI to generate linear ticket details such as title, description, and urgency from the extracted Slack message.
-Then, it creates a new issue in Linear using the generated details, assigning it to a specific team and project as configured in the workflow.
-Finally, the workflow sends a confirmation message back to Slack with a link to the newly created Linear issue and its details.
+First, the workflow identifies if a message is a reply and extracts the main message text along with the name of the user who sent it.
+Next, it combines the extracted message with the user's name to form the ticket description.
+Then, it creates a new Linear issue using this description and a predefined title.
+Finally, a success message is returned upon completion.

 ## Output Details
-The workflow creates a new issue in Linear and sends a confirmation message to Slack.
+The workflow creates a new issue in Linear and returns a success message.